ECOLOGICALLY SUSTAINABLE, SMALL GROUP, LOW IMPACT TREKKING COMPANY IN INDIA

 Feeling Insecure

-By now it was past 5 PM and started to get dark slowly.
-The clouds already made it darker.
+By now it was past 5 PM and starting to get dark.
+The clouds made it even darker.
 I entered the sleeping bag.
-It was wetter at the bottom and a little on top.
-I started to munch on a few cashew nuts.
-I saw a few wet muds in the corner.
-Suddenly, the images of the floods flashed in my eyes, and I started to fear.
+It was wetter at the bottom and a little wet on top.
+I started munching a few cashew nuts.
+I noticed some wet mud in the corner.
+Suddenly, images of floods flashed in my eyes, and fear crept in.

 What if an earthquake triggered and the stone collapsed?

-What if the rain increased further and the inside of the cave flooded?
+What if the rain increased further and the cave flooded?

-It gave me enough reasons to put on my raincoat and go out to check the stability of the rock which supported my cave.
-I also checked if there were any chances of water entering the cave.
-I found out that my cave was well supported by a solid rock at the bottom, and another rock slanted over it to make the ceiling.
-To the right was another big rock, which formed the left wall of the adjacent cave.
+These thoughts gave me enough reason to put on my raincoat and go outside to check the stability of the rock supporting my cave.
+I also checked for any chance of water entering the cave.
+I found that my cave was well-supported by a solid rock at the bottom and another slanted over it forming the ceiling.
+To the right was another big rock forming the wall of the adjacent cave.
 It was well covered with mud and grasses grew over it.
-I could walk over it from the other side.
-Though there were chances of water seepage, but on this, I trusted the experience of the shepherds who used it, and took a chance.
-I had very few options as well !!
+I could even walk over it from the other side.
+Though there were chances of seepage, I trusted the shepherds’ experience who used it and decided to take the chance.
+I had very few options anyway!

 What If A Bear Or Other Wild Animals Enter The Cave?

-It was very cold outside, and the rains had not stopped yet.
-I got into my sleeping bag yet again trying to warm myself but in vain.
+It was very cold outside, and the rain hadn’t stopped yet.
+I got into my sleeping bag again, trying to warm myself, but in vain.

-Time was passing very slowly as I waited to see the night off !!
-Munching occasionally on biscuits or dry fruit, O got lost in my thoughts, when suddenly the fear of a bear attack came into my head.
-I tried to convince myself that it would be a very rare case for a bear to come inside a cave to fight me, but then again I thought since it's not a tent, and the smell of Sheep poop could actually attract wild animals, it got inside my skin.
-After some good amount of counter-argument with myself, I concluded that I actually had nothing to do if a bear or other wild animals get in.
-I will have to either chase it out or fight it out.
-To fight, I had my Rambo knife and a hand torch, ready beside my head.
+Time was passing very slowly as I waited to see the night off!
+Munching occasionally on biscuits or dry fruit, I got lost in my thoughts when suddenly the fear of a bear attack came into my mind.
+I tried to convince myself that it would be rare for a bear to come inside a cave to fight me, but then again I thought, since it’s not a tent and the smell of sheep poop could attract wild animals, it got under my skin.
+After some good counter-argument with myself, I concluded that I actually had nothing to do if a bear or other wild animal entered.
+I would either have to chase it out or fight it.
+To fight, I had my Rambo knife and a hand torch ready beside my head.

 Emergency Blanket To My Rescue From Cold

-After satisfying my mind on the wild animal attack debate and safety of the cave issues, it gave me enough comfort, and my comfort mind made me realise that my body was uncomfortable inside the wet sleeping bag.
-It was getting even colder.
-In the dark, when the cave was lighted, clouds flowing in could be seen so clearly..
-I was almost sleeping in the clouds.
-It was time for me to use my last card - the emergency blanket.
-Little could I imagine my current situation when I had ordered it online.. but now, it would come to a great rescue.
-I wrapped myself around with the emergency blanket and then got into the sleeping bag.
-In an hour, I started feeling warm, though it made an annoying cracking sound with slight movement.
-A very minor issue considering the situation.
+After satisfying my mind about wild animals and the cave’s safety, my comforted mind made me realise my body was uncomfortable inside the wet sleeping bag.
+It was getting colder.
+In the dark, when the cave was lighted, clouds flowing in could be seen so clearly—I was almost sleeping inside the clouds!
+It was time for me to use my last card: the emergency blanket.
+I’d never imagined this situation when I ordered it online, but now it was a lifesaver.
+I wrapped myself with the emergency blanket and then got into the sleeping bag.
+In an hour, I started feeling warm, though it made an annoying crackling sound with every slight movement.
+A minor issue, considering the situation.

-The rain hadn't stopped.
-I planned to trek to Satopanth Taal tomorrow itself directly from here and fell asleep, unnoticed.
+The rain hadn’t stopped.
+I planned to trek to Satopanth Taal the next day directly from here and fell asleep, unnoticed.

 I woke up to a dry morning.
-I had slept well and straightaway opened my eyes in the morning, around 5 AM.
-As I crawled outside the cave, I faced the valley upwards.
-It was very densely clouded, but with white clouds.
-I told to myself that my trek was on.
-But when I turned to my back, I was frightened by the sight of the sky.
-Thick dense black clouds moved up the valley..
-I dropped my trek plans there itself and planned my return.
+I had slept well and opened my eyes around 5 AM.
+As I crawled outside the cave and faced the valley upwards, it was very densely clouded—but with white clouds.
+I told myself that my trek was on.
+But when I turned around, I was frightened by the sight of the sky.
+Thick, dense black clouds were moving up the valley.
+I dropped my trek plans right there and decided to return.

 heavy cloud

 I quickly packed my bag and trekked down to Mana.
 I met the shepherds on my way down, and they were happy to see me.
 They said they were concerned about me.
 I gave them the biscuit packets I had.
-In return, they asked me to have a little 'daal chawal'.
+In return, they asked me to have a little dal chawal.
 Bidding them goodbye, I headed down to Mana.

 The Conclusion And Confidence Boost

-Failures might not be celebrated but for me, people who fail are extra lucky.
-They might not have achieved the satisfaction of success or the joy of accomplishment, but it adds the 'most valued' experience to one's life like none other can.
-Success can be achieved with another attempt as well, but talk to a man who has failed, he definitely will have more to say !!
+Failures might not be celebrated, but for me, people who fail are extra lucky.
+They might not have achieved the satisfaction of success or the joy of accomplishment, but it adds the most valued experience to one’s life like nothing else can.
+Success can be achieved with another attempt as well, but talk to a man who has failed—he definitely will have more to say!

 I spent 3 days with the sadhu babas of Badrinath after that in their ashram.
-While it ensured free to stay and food, it was full of fun and peaceful too !!
+While it ensured free stay and food, it was full of fun and peace too!
 Knowing them from the inside was a big eye-opener.
-These men are some serious travellers !!
+These men are some serious travellers!!

 Loitering in Badrinath | Sadhus, Cannabis, Free Meal, Free Stay